Tips and ideas from Kerry Maxwell and Lindsay Clandfield on teaching reported speech.

 This can be made a little more interesting in the following ways:

 The following activity is a variation of the well-known 'broken telephone'.
 Whisper a sentence in English to a student.
-That student then whispers it to another and so on until the last student has to say out loud what was said originally.
+That student then whispers it to another and so on until the last student has to say aloud what was said originally.

 If the above seems too easy, ask students to alternate reported speech/direct speech.
 If they hear it in reported speech they put it back to direct speech and vice versa.
 For example: